-Formed in 1909, Titirangi Golf Club is one of the fortunate few that can say it has Alister MacKenzie, the eminent designer, as its golf course architect.
-It was whilst MacKenzie was in Auckland in 1927 during a short visit to the country that he created drawings and designed a routing for the course which is still in use nearly 100 years later.
+Formed in 1909 as Maungakiekie Golf Club, Titirangi Golf Club, as it is now known, is the only course in New Zealand that can say it has Alister MacKenzie as its golf course architect.
+It was whilst MacKenzie was in Auckland in 1927 during a short fishing holiday to the country that he created drawings and designed a routing for the course which is still in use nearly 100 years later.

 Towards the mid 1990s, the club realised the course was in need of an overhaul and Chris Pitman was contacted to redesign and remodel a number of holes.
 Millions of dollars later, much has been achieved – including tree removal, upgrading of the 15th hole and reconstruction of the 6th green.
 The renovation programme is now complete, confirming Titirangi’s reputation as one of Auckland’s best golf courses.